open-resources/physics_bank/content/public/009.Work/Topic Outcome/Conservative Force Field/Conservative Force Field.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Conservative Force Field
+        title: Conservative Force Field
+      part1:
+        ans1:
-    params_part1_ans1_value: Is independent of the particular path followed in reaching the new position.
+          value: Is independent of the particular path followed in reaching the new position.
+        ans2:
-    params_part1_ans2_value: Is independent of the position of the particle.
+          value: Is independent of the position of the particle.
+        ans3:
-    params_part1_ans3_value: Depends on the path the particle followed in reaching the new position.
+          value: Depends on the path the particle followed in reaching the new position.
+        ans4:
-    params_part1_ans4_value: Is independent of the velocity of the particle.
+          value: Is independent of the velocity of the particle.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1